marklysze/AutoGenPromptTesting/README.md

 See more information in one of my [prompt findings](speaker_selection/PromptFindings.txt) documents that shows how I iterated through prompts and what the effect was on each of the LLMs' responses.

 Have you used other models that do follow directions well, please let me know!

+### Hold up, what about after we address all these challenges?
+Implementing some of these (temp=0, summarising, cleaning agent names, changing role selection prompt) I was able to get Mixtral to choose the right agent every time during speaker selection (5 sequences with 10 iterations each). :fireworks:

+Without tuning the prompts to these other models:
+- Mistral 7B and Solar 10.7B to successfully pass 4 of the 5 agent selection tests.
+- Llama 2 13B passed 3 out of 5 tests.

+I believe these are significant because they were less successful before these changes and rather unpredictable.

+Of course my testing and tweaking, particularly on prompts, is on the test chat I'm working on.
+So more testing would be good.